 Press RESET to acknowledge the CHANGE OIL SOON warning.
-The oil page on the DIC will then show a message such as OIL LIFE 0%.
+The oil page will then show a message such as OIL LIFE 0%.
 To reset the monitor, press and hold RESET for two seconds.
 You will then receive a message such as OIL LIFE 99%.